ansah25/ansah25/README.md

 # 👋 Bienvenue

 I'm a full-stack developer passionate about building clean, scalable, and impactful software.
-I'm currently focused on the **T3 stack (TypeScript, tRPC, Tailwind, Next.js, Prisma)** and learning how to integrate **AI tools** like OpenAI into real-world applications.
+I’m currently focused on the **T3 stack (TypeScript, tRPC, Tailwind, Next.js, Prisma)** while also diving into **Web3 and blockchain development**.

+I'm actively participating in **Web3 hackathons** and exploring how decentralized technologies can empower the next generation of applications

 ### 🚀 What I'm Working On
-- 🎯 Building full-stack apps with the **Next.js App Router** and **tRPC**
+- 💻 Building full-stack apps with **Next.js App Router**, **tRPC**, and **Prisma**
-- 💻 Practicing problem-solving and system design for job interviews
-- 🤖 Experimenting with **AI-powered tools** and **LangChain**
+- 🤖 Experimenting with **AI integration** using OpenAI and LangChain
+- 🧠 Learning **Web3 development** with Solidity, Rust, and smart contracts
+- 🏆 Participating in **Web3 hackathons** and open-source blockchain projects
-- 🌐 Preparing to join a tech team by **Fall 2025**
+- 🎯 Preparing to join a tech team by **Fall 2025**

 ### 🌱 Let's Connect!